 A Whirlpool refrigerator ice maker that quits is one of the most common calls we take across the Tri-Valley, and it is also one of the most over-diagnosed.
 People assume the whole assembly is dead when the real problem is a single frozen tube.
-Here is how the part actually fails and what you can check before you pay anyone.
+Here is how the part actually fails and the checks worth running before you call anyone.

 How a Whirlpool ice maker is supposed to work